 The period of duration is the life span of your LLC.
 Some LLCs are created for a specific purpose and are intended to exist only for a specific period of time.
-You can list a specific date, or leave it blank which defaults to “perpetual.”
+You can enter a specific date, or choose “Perpetual.”

-7. Give the address of the LLC’s principal office
+7. Give the principal/mailing address of the LLC’s office

 8. Indicate how your LLC will be managed

 LLCs can be managed either by all of their members, or owners, or they can be managed by only one or some of their members, who are in this case called managers or manager-members.
 To indicate how your LLC will be managed, mark the appropriate article number.
 Check Article Four if the LLC is run by a manager(s), or Article Five if the LLC is run by a single member.